 1. Extrinsic Back Anatomy:

 These are associated with the upper limb but are present in the posterior aspect of the trunk.
 It includes a superficial and intermediate layer.

 Superficial muscles help with the movement of the shoulders.
-They are present underneath the skin and are attached to the bones of the shoulders.
+They are present underneath the skin and attached to the shoulders’ bones.
 Muscles it includes are:

-- Trapezius: It is a large triangular muscle that originates from the occipital protuberance, skull, and ligamentum nuchae.
-Also, it has three parts; the superior, middle, and inferior parts.
+- The trapezius is a large triangular muscle that originates from the occipital protuberance, skull, and ligamentum nuchae.
+Also, it has three parts; superior, middle, and inferior.

 - Latissimus Dorsi: Originated from the lower part of the back, it is the most significant muscle.

 - Rhomboids: It consists of both major and minor rhomboid muscles.
 Rhomboid minor originates from spinous C7-T1 vertebrae.
 Whereas rhomboid major originates from spinous T2-T5 vertebrae

 - Levator Scapula: Last muscle in this group is the levator scapulae, a small strap-like muscle.
 Subsequently, it helps to elevate the scapula.

 Next is the intermediate layer in the extrinsic muscle group.
 It helps with the thoracic cage’s movement, and its muscles run from the vertebral column to the rib cage.
 Also, this layer contains two main muscles, which are:

 - Serratus Posterior Superior: It is a thin rectangle-like muscle that presents deep in the rhomboid muscles.
 Originating from the lower part of the nuchal ligament and cervical and thoracic spine, it helps elevate ribs from 2 to 5.